-The functional decomposition of the solar air heater is demonstrated by the black box model and functional model that shows how the solar air heater functions.
+The functional decomposition of the solar air heater is demonstrated by the black box model and functional model shows how the solar air heater functions.
 The black box model displays the inputs as the solar energy and the output is the heat leaving the solar box that has been created by the solar box.
 The system is controlled by a thermostat which allows the user to turn on and control the temperature on the system within the house.
-The output is the mechanical aspect of the system pushing the warm air out by a fan in the solar air heater system.
+The output is the mechanical aspect of the system pushing the warm air out by the use of a fan.